pwilmart/PAW_phospho/README.md

 Protein inference and parsimony logic are critical steps in working backwards from the peptide digest (as determined by the sequenced peptides from the mass spec) to the (likely) proteins in the sample that could have give rise to those peptides.
 None of that applies to sets of enriched phospho peptides.
 Phosphorylation is (somewhat) specific (only at a few residues in a protein) and enrichment methods are very powerful (capable of pulling out very low abundance phospho peptides).
 Many phospho peptides will map to phospho proteins without any other peptide evidence.
 There is no information to drive protein inference algorithms.

 The typical tools/pipelines first figure out the final protein list.
 This may involve a protein ranking function/heuristic and some attempt at protein false discovery rate control using target/decoy protein counting.
 Once the proteins are decided, tables of peptides and PSMs associated with the proteins in the final list are generated.
 Some tools/pipelines will also make a conditional PTM report.
-The important point is that any PSM, peptide, PTM reports are conditional.
+The important point is that any PSM, peptide, PTM reports are conditional (dependent on the final protein list).
 They will not include all PSMs that passed and PSM-level filtering.
 The protein inference, parsimony logic, protein identification criteria, and any protein FDR control will reject some PSMs.
 Some of the phospho peptides will be lost.

 Phospho peptide experiments require peptide-centric results reporting.
 This might include some peptide grouping of quantitative measurements (less noise and fewer multiple tests to correct for), modification reports, site reports, site localizations, etc. No tools/pipelines do this - even after two decades of phosphorylation studies.